sahil1049/ncu_soochna/README.md

 # ncu_soochna
-Python Script to fetch all the notices or announcements of The Northcap University
+Python Script to fetch and view all the notices or announcements of The Northcap University